resthub/resthub.org/spring-stack.rst

 	* /pom.xml : the Maven configuration file which defines dependencies, plugins, etc.
 	* /src/main/java : your java classes go there
 	* /src/main/resources : your xml and properties files go there
 	* /src/main/resources/applicationContext.xml : this is your Spring application configuration file.
-Since we mainly use annotation based configuration, this file will usually be short
+Since we mainly use annotation based configuration, this file will usually be short and may include other RESThub context files
 	* /src/main/webapp : your HTML, CSS and javascript files go there

 In bigger projects, functionalities are divided in several JAR modules (customer management, product management ...).
 Those modules are included as dependencies in a WAR module.